orx/orx/README.md

 Summary
 -------

-Orx is a 2D-oriented, data-driven, portable game engine focused primarily on ease of use and powerful features.
+[Orx](http://orx-project.org) is a 2D-oriented, data-driven, portable game engine focused primarily on ease of use and powerful features.
 See below for a list of supported platforms.

-This is the stable release for orx v1.7.
+This is the stable release for orx v1.8.
 If you find any bugs, please report them on the [forum](http://forum.orx-project.org), in the "Bug report - Feature request" board, or via orx's [issue page/tracker](https://bitbucket.org/orx/orx/issues?status=new&status=open).

-The current features of orx engine are:
+Some notable features of the engine are:

 - hardware-accelerated rendering that provides: translation, anisotropic scale, rotation, transparency (alpha blending), different blending modes, coloring, tiling and mirroring